Lipila-tech/Luso/lipila/business/README.md

 # Lipila Web App
-This is the lipila web application
+This is the lipila business application

 ## Web App Usage on Your local machine